XziimP/BitTube-Logo/README.md

-### Please use Download from versions section above this will give better quality.
+### Please use Download zip from Releases section above this will give better quality.

 # BitTube-Logo